 “On some websites, ‘in stock’ may mean that a part is available for pickup or delivery immediately,” says Ken Clinchy, vice president of digital for FleetPride.
 “On other sites, it may mean days or weeks before the part is actually available.”

 Your online purchasing should not differ from your purchasing experience with a brick-and-mortar operation experience.

 “Fleets require consistency, regardless of where they are ordering their parts,” says Darren Taylor, FleetPride’s senior vice president of marketing and digital.
 “Look for a partner where you receive the same pricing, see the same inventory, and have the same product experts at your disposal whether you are buying in store on online.”

 He adds, “Getting parts online is more than just the ability to buy a product — it’s about making your job easier and more efficient,” such as the ability to check order status, the ability to download invoices, quick order return options, and customer support.

 Do: Train your Staff.

-Don’t assume that ordering properly on an e-commerce site will be as easy as ordering from your local dealer or distributor.
+Don’t assume that ordering properly on an e-commerce site will be as easy as ordering truck parts or aftermarket parts from your local dealer or distributor.

 “Train anyone who will be using the e-commerce solution so they can take advantage of the tool completely,” says Todd Shakespeare, director of marketing at Volvo Trucks North America.